 Summary and outcome

-The High Court of Madras in India quashed a batch of criminal defamation cases filed by the Public Prosecutor against the Petitioners (journalists and media houses) for defaming the Chief Minister in her conduct in the discharge of her public functions under Section 499 of the Indian Penal Code, 1872 read with Section 199(2) of the Code of Criminal Procedure, 1973.
+The High Court of Madras in India quashed a batch of criminal defamation cases filed against journalists and media houses for defaming the Chief Minister in her conduct in the discharge of her public functions.

+The case was filed by the Public Prosecutor against the Petitioners who were journalists and media organisation.
 The Petitioners had published a series of articles in 2012 about the then Chief Minister J Jayalalithaa alleging maladministration, corruption and reporting on the opposition’s criticism of the Chief Minister.
 The High Court of Madras quashed all the cases and explained that public officials were subjected to a higher threshold of criticism by virtue of being in public office and that in all of the cases, there was no defamation against the State per se.

 Facts

 The Petitioners were journalists, editors and publishers of media organisations who had reported on news relating to Selvi J. Jayalalithaa, the then Chief Minister of Tamil Nadu.
 The Respondents were the City Public Prosecutor, the Union of India and the State of Tamil Nadu.
-The City Public Prosecutor launched criminal defamation cases against the petitioners in 2012 under Section 499 of the Indian Penal Code, 1872 (‘IPC’) read with Section 199(2) of the Code of Criminal Procedure, 1973 (Cr.P.C).
+The City Public Prosecutor launched criminal defamation cases against the petitioners in 2012 under Section 499 of the Indian Penal Code, 1872 (“IPC”) read with Section 199(2) of the Code of Criminal Procedure, 1973 (“Cr.P.C”).
 They were accused of defaming the Chief Minister in respect of her conduct in the discharge of her public functions.

-Section 499 IPC lays down that anyone who makes or publishes any imputation concerning any person intending to harm, or knowing or having reason to believe that such imputation will harm, the reputation of such person, is said to defame that person.
-It lays down certain exceptions to this rule including 1) Imputations of truth which public good requires to be made or published; 2) Public conduct of public servants; 3) Conduct of any person touching any public question.
-Section 500 IPC prescribes a punishment of imprisonment of up to two years, or fine, or both for anyone who commits defamation under Section 499.
+Section 499 of the IPC states that anyone who makes or publishes any imputation concerning any person intending to harm, or knowing or having reason to believe that such imputation will harm, the reputation of such person, is said to defame that person.
+It lays down certain exceptions to this rule including the defence of truth for a statement made in public good, public conduct of public servants and conduct of any person touching any public question.
+Section 500 of the IPC prescribes a punishment of imprisonment of up to two years, or fine, or both for anyone who commits defamation.

-Section 199 Cr.P.C. lays down the procedure for prosecution of defamation.
-Section 199(2) says that when defamation is alleged to have been committed against a person who is employed in connection with the affairs of a State (such as the Chief Minister in the present case) in respect of her conduct in the discharge of her public functions, a Court of Session may take cognizance of such offence, without the case being committed to it, upon a complaint in writing by the Public Prosecutor.
+Section 199 of the Cr.P.C. lays down the procedure for prosecution of defamation.
+It states that when defamation is alleged to have been committed against a person employed in connection with the affairs of a State in respect of her conduct in the discharge of her public functions (such as the Chief Minister in the present case), a Court of Session may take cognizance of such offence, without the case being committed to it, upon a complaint in writing by the Public Prosecutor.